OfficeForProductSafetyAndStandards/beis-primary-authority-register/.docksal/README.md

 ```
 to [services.local.non-production.yml](../web/sites/default/services.local.non-production.yml)
 it probably can be removed at a later date and does not have to be committed.

+It has been found that running the script on a completely empty database fails
+at the point to install the site.
+The line can be commented out and the script
+by adding the comment character '#' to the beginning of the line.

 # Opensearch